Alqosh: Demographics

+According to a CAPNI Organization report in January 2023, the residents of the Alqosh town were all Assyrian Christians, whereas in the broader Alqosh subdistrict, Yazidis made up 80% of the population.
+The town's residents abide by a rule where they are only allowed to sell their properties to other Assyrians originally from the village, which has managed to sustain their demographics up to now; typically, the men of the village are in charge of protecting it from outsiders.

-In March 2020, Shlama Foundation reported that the town had a population of 4,567: 1,015 families of Chaldean Catholic denomination.
+In March 2020, Shlama Foundation reported that the town had a population of 4,567: 1,015 families of Chaldean Catholic denomination, the remainder being Assyrian Church of the East and Syriac Orthodox.

 According to the Unrepresented Nations & Peoples Organization, most of the inhabitants are Assyrians, with a smaller percentage of Yazidis.
 In 1913, the town of Alqosh, was according to Joseph Tfinkdji inhabited by 7,000 Chaldean Catholics.
 Many have emigrated since the 1970s.
 It is estimated that at least 40,000 "Alqushnaye" immigrants and their 2nd and 3rd generation descendants now live in the cities of Detroit, Michigan, the western suburb of Fairfield in Sydney, Australia and San Diego, California.

-In February 2010, the attacks against Assyrian Chaldean Syriac people in northern Iraq forced 4,300 to flee from Mosul to the Nineveh Plains.
+In February 2010, the attacks against Assyrian people in northern Iraq forced 4,300 to flee from Mosul to the Nineveh Plains.
 A report by the United Nations stated that 504 Assyrians at once migrated to Alqosh.
-Many Assyrians from Mosul and Baghdad since the post-2003 Iraq war have fled to Alqosh for safety.
+Many Assyrians of all denominations from Mosul and Baghdad since the post-2003 Iraq war have fled to Alqosh for safety.
 The town's population in 2020 is estimated to be roughly 4,600.